apache/systemds/docs/macro_scala_dsl.md

 ### Algorithm structure

-Algorithms in the Scala DSL are implemented as arguments to the macro `parallelize` which works just like a Scala function and takes a Scala expression as input.
+Algorithms in the Scala DSL are implemented as arguments to the macro `systemml` which works just like a Scala function and takes a Scala expression as input.
 The simplest setup would be in a Scala `App` object as in:

 ```scala
 package org.apache.sysml.api.linalg.examples